-If you are admitted, you will receive an email notifying you of the change in your status, you will receive an admission letter and financial award letter by courier, and you will probably hear from our staff and students.
+If you are admitted, you will receive an email notifying you of the change in your status, you will receive an admission letter and financial award letter in your Briton Bound account, and you will probably hear from our staff and students.
 Then the following will be happen:

 - Research and apply to the Honors Program, Centers and Institutes depending on your interests.
 A video interview may be part of this process.

-- Download and begin completing the Albion College Statement of Financial Support including proof of funding.
+- Complete the Albion College Statement of Financial Support including proof of funding.
 This complete document is required by June 1 in order to qualify for initial immigration documents, and we know your parents will have many questions.